deseti/MonadFlow/docs/NADAI_GUIDE.md

 ## Overview

-**NadAI** is the specialized AI assistant for MonadFlow, powered by Google's Gemini API.
+**NadAI** is the specialized AI assistant for MonadFlow, powered by OpenAI's GPT models.
 NadAI is specifically trained to understand and guide users through the MonadFlow platform and the entire Monad blockchain ecosystem.

 ## Features